nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 In this guide, we describe the steps required to configure a Node.js miner for Nimiq running on a server.
 A step-by-step video tutorial is available [here](https://youtu.be/r2mGeq-faD4).
 Nimiq is the first blockchain built to be native to the Web platform.
-Since it is implemented in JavaScript, it is possible to mine Nimiq directly from the Web browser by simply going to a Web page ([example for the Betanet])(https://nimiq.com/miner).
-However, a mining client is also implemented in Node.js (a cross-platform JavaScript run-time environment for executing JavaScript code server-side).
+Since it is implemented in JavaScript, it is possible to mine Nimiq directly from the Web browser by simply going to a Web page

+([example for the Betanet](https://nimiq.com/miner)).
+However, a mining client is also implemented in Node.js, which is a cross-platform JavaScript run-time environment for executing JavaScript code server-side.

 Dedicated miners may want to set up a mining machine that runs the Node.js miner instead as it is faster while not requiring the browser to be open all the time.
 In this guide, we explain how to configure the Node.js miner for Nimiq.